lionlion37/Advent-Of-Code/README.md

 My solutions for Advent of Code in Python.

-For each year, there is a create_day.py file which downloads the respective input of the day and creates a .py template.
+utils/create_day.py downloads the respective input of the day and creates a .py template.
+To use it, the year has to be specified in download_input.py and template_generator.py.
 To access the user-specific input, a cookie value has to be set in download_input.py.

 ## Download input and create .py template